-The Austin Police Department Emergency Communications Division encourages all qualified men and women to apply with one of the top law enforcement agencies in the nation.
+The Austin Police Department Emergency Communications Division encourages all qualified individuals to apply with one of the top law enforcement agencies in the nation.
 Our step-by-step hiring process aims to be competitive therefore allowing us to select the top candidates for our 911 call taker and police dispatcher positions.

 The following information will explain the hiring process and may give an estimate of the hiring time frame.
 Several factors determine how quickly an applicant will progress through the process including the overall number of applicants and number of positions available.
 The hiring coordinator will inform each applicant of the next step as they proceed through the process.
 Applicants should also be prepared to bring the following documents when directed by the hiring coordinator:

 - Copy of Birth Certificate/Passport/Naturalization Paperwork

 - Copy of High School Diploma or GED

 - Copy of DD214 Report of Separation (for applicants who served in the U.S. military)